vtunka/kojak/README.md

 Kojak is a Koji virtual appliance complete with Mead extensions and Maven tool chain.
 It is used to build and deploy packages for a variety of different platforms.
 This project is part of a productization effort to encourage the adoption of the Koji/Mead build system.
 The scripts included in this repository create a fully operational Koji/Mead virtual machine running on Fedora 18.
-They utilize the Libvirtd visualization API and a kickstart file, based on a vanilla Fedora installation, to provide an automated "out of the box" solution, which may be used for development and educational purposes.
+They utilize the Libvirt visualization API and a kickstart file, based on a vanilla Fedora installation, to provide an automated "out of the box" solution, which may be used for development and educational purposes.